 In 1970, Lubbock was struck by a tornado which killed 26 people and caused $125 million in damage.
 The city was rebuilt in the years that followed.
 Today, Lubbock is the largest contiguous cotton-growing region in the world.
 It boasts multiple shopping centers and malls, high-end stores, restaurants, and many attractions and landmarks.

 Over three-quarters of the population is White, 8.6% of the population is African American, 2.4% are Asian, 2.5% are Mixed Race, less than 1% are Native American and Pacific Islander, and almost 10% are another race.

 The median age of Lubbock is quite young at 29.2 years.
 Over one-quarter of the population falls within the 25 to 44 age range.
 Almost one-quarter are under 18, while 10.8% are 65 or older.

 Lubbock Population Growth

-This city has seen consistent growth since the early 1900s.
+The city of Lubbock has seen consistent growth since the early 1900s.
 Between the censuses taken in 1950 and 1960, the city grew to have a population of more than 100,000.
 Between 2000 and 2010, it broke the 200,000-resident mark.
 Since the census taken in 2010, the city has experienced 10% population growth, indicating that this city will continue to grow and thrive well into the future.